 Have you ever been so engrossed in an activity that you lost track of time?
 Your work was so absorbing that the obstacles simply melted before you?
 This is when you have flow or you are in the zone.
 I most often feel this way when I am working at my lathe or preparing a blog post.
-At the lathe I just know what I want to make and even if things aren’t going perfectly I’m able to make adjustments.
+At the lathe, I just know what I want to make and even if things aren’t going perfectly I’m able to make adjustments.
 It’s fun and the time flies by.
 When I’m writing, flow is when the words fly off of my fingers and they have a hard time keeping up with my thoughts.

 Born for This, by Chris Guillebeau, helps you to find the work that gives you flow.
 Flow is one leg of the career stool that is often overlooked.
 You want to enjoy what you do, and you want to make money as well.
 Flow is the focus that adds energy to the mix.
-Joy, money, and flow are the foundation to Born for This.
+Joy, money, and flow are the foundation of Born for This.

 This isn’t about identifying which career you are suited for because you have the same traits and abilities as others in the same field.
 This is also not a generic do these three things to advance your career.
 The goal of this book is to assist you in finding out what you were born for.
 There is only one you, and only you can figure this out for yourself.

 So this book isn’t about a specific formula or set of guidelines to help you achieve your career or personal goals.
-It helps you to focus on you; your life, your goals and your ambitions.
+It helps you to focus on yourself; your life, your goals, and your ambitions.
 It does not compare you to anyone else but just you.
 So it is very much a method of self-discovery.
 What are you doing that gives you joy, money, and flow?
 This is where you want to focus your life.

 When I was growing up my parents wanted me to do something that I liked doing.
 Money was considered a foundation, that is, you had to have a job at the end.
 Joy was part of it, in that you would like what you do.
 Flow wasn’t even looked at.
 Both of my parents went through the great depression and having a job that provided for you was the key point.
 Now our economy is so varied you can select a job that you like and figure out how to get to that position.

 No one wants to go to a job that does not bring them joy in some way.
-With some jobs you had to work hard to find the sweet spot in your job.
+With some jobs, you had to work hard to find the sweet spot in your job.
 Those who do not have joy travel through their days looking forward to the weekend, vacations, and finally retirement.
 If you are in this situation then you might look for joy and flow in the activities outside of work.
 Now if you could turn the stuff you like to do away from work into a way to make money as well ….

 Again these are the activities that you get lost in.
 For my Mom and Dad if that happened at work then it was a definite bonus.
 For my Dad it was bricklaying.
 While it wasn’t his only job it was something he got to do occasionally.
 You could see the difference in his attitude when work included bricklaying.